erikandersson96/portfolio-project-two/README.md

 #### Changes:

 Using DOM instead of multiply HTML files:
 * As you can see, I choose to only display the game on the "Landing page".
-Beacuse my game only exist on one page, at first I didn't really understood the princip of DOM so I tought that I would create one HTML page for each "function" of the game.
+Because my game only exists on one page, at first I didn't really understand the principle of DOM so I thought that I would create one HTML page for each "function" of the game.
 Like creating one Landing page that displayed some information about the game and a button that would take the user to the next page(HTML file) which would have been game-level(User name) with the choice of three difficulty levels and a Play button.
-After that a page with the correlated game interface (Easy, Medium or Hard) and so on as you can see in my wireframes.
+After that a page with the correlated game interface (Easy, Medium, or Hard) and so on as you can see in my wireframes.
 But I quickly realized that if I instead used the DOM I could keep everything within one HTML file.
-I will display with images my first repository and each html file that i created before I choose to create this repository and work with DOM instead.
-Worth mentioning is that this first repository never had finsihed CSS so the styling is not what is importent, I just want to give you as a reader a better understanding of how complex things could have been for me if I didn't go with using the DOM.
+I will display with images my first repository and each HTML file that I created before I choose to create this repository and work with DOM instead.
+Worth mentioning is that this first repository never had finished CSS so the styling is not what is important, I just want to give you as a reader a better understanding of how complex things could have been for me if I didn't go with using the DOM.

 Using Game Interface of circles instead of pieces like the wireframes:
 * I also choose to go with `another` style of my buttons for the game.
 Instead of using pieces like in the wireframe and in the original Simon Game, I chose to go with four circles.
-This was beacuse I felt that I am not to comfortable with my CSS skills to experiment with styles like that, maybe in the future.
+This was because I felt that I am not too comfortable with my CSS skills to experiment with styles like that, maybe in the future.

 * In the footer I chose to only use social media links like `My own Github, Instagram, Youtube`.
 I felt that it looked cleaner to only have Social media platforms here instead of credits.

-* Lastly, I decided to go with a simple design that had a look of an old game, so therfore I didn't experiment to much with the design of my final product.
-I wanted the game to be straight forward so the user could understand the game fast and start playing.
+* Lastly, I decided to go with a simple design that had a look of an old game, so therefore I didn't experiment too much with the design of my final product.
+I wanted the game to be straightforward so the user could understand the game fast and start playing.

 #### Images of first repository **(without using DOM):**